 - Labeling should be in English.
-An English translation must be shown on the label or package insert (where applicable) if it is in another language; - Labeling shall be legible and shall be of indelible ink; - Name of product (Brand, Common name and Generic name) should be in bold letters; - Provide Net mass/weight, Net volume, or Drained weight (for solids in liquid medium, e.g., mackerel in tomato sauce) of content.
-Essential ingredients should be specified in metric weight for solids, semi-solids and aerosols, and metric volume for liquids; - The manufacturer/exporter/agent's name and complete address, including location; - The country of origin must be provided on the product label.
+An English translation must be shown on the label or package insert (where applicable) if it is in another language. - Labeling shall be legible and shall be of indelible ink. - Name of product (Brand, Common name, and Generic name) should be in bold letters. - Provide Net mass/weight, Net volume, or Drained weight (for solids in liquid medium, e.g., mackerel in tomato sauce) of content.
+Essential ingredients should be specified in metric weight for solids, semi-solids and aerosols, and metric volume for liquids. - The manufacturer/exporter/agent's name and complete address, including location. - The country of origin must be provided on the product label.
 L.I.
 1541 Ghana Standards Authority (Food, Drugs and Other Goods) General Labeling Rule, 1992 Section 1(1) (i) states "No person shall offer for sale, sell, distribute, import or otherwise dispose of prepackaged food or drug, unless the food or drug is marked or labeled with country of origin of the food or drug;" - List ingredients (specific names of ingredients and/or E-numbers) by their common names in descending order of predominance by weight.
 If the food is "standardized," (i.e., there is a corresponding GSA-issued standard for the food) the label must include only those ingredients, which are optional for that standard and including directions for use, if any: - a.
-Provide the production "batch" or lot number; - b.
-Provide date of manufacture of products; - c.
-Provide Expiry, Best Before, or Use By date; - d.
+Provide the production "batch" or lot number. - b.
+Provide date of manufacture of products. - c.
+Provide Expiry, Best Before, or Use By date. - d.
 Food additives and colors must be stated on the label.
-Spices, flavors and colors may be listed as such, without naming the specific material, but any artificial color or flavor should be identified as such; - e.
+Spices, flavors, and colors may be listed as such, without naming the specific material, but any artificial color or flavor should be identified as such. - e.
 There is no additional labeling for U.S. food imports if the standard U.S. label addresses the above-mentioned items.
-Stick-on labels are not permitted;
+Stick-on labels are not permitted.

 f.
-It is not a requirement in Ghana to include the FDA registration number on the product label.
+It is not a requirement in Ghana to include the G-FDA registration number on the product label.

 IMPORTANT NOTE: All vegetable oils, both imported and locally produced, are to bear the name of the plant used in producing the oil and labeled as such, for example corn oil, ground-nut oil, sunflower oil, rapeseed oil, etc. Labels bearing 'No/low Cholesterol' or Cholesterol Free' on edible vegetable oils are still prohibited.
-According to the FDA, the declaration of "No/low cholesterol" on the label of edible vegetable oils is considered a misleading claim unless it is stated on the label that all vegetable oils are cholesterol free.
-FDA will either remove products from the shelf or ask the importer to re-label the vegetable oil as required.
+According to the G-FDA, the declaration of "No/low cholesterol" on the label of edible vegetable oils is considered a misleading claim unless it is stated on the label that all vegetable oils are cholesterol free.
+G-FDA will either remove products from the shelf or ask the importer to relabel the vegetable oil as required.

-The FDA enforces the labeling laws at the ports of entry and manufacturing sites in the country.
-In addition, FDA officials carry out routine inspections of imported goods at retail stores and outlets to ensure that labeling regulations are followed.
+The G-FDA enforces the labeling laws at the ports of entry and manufacturing sites in the country.
+In addition, G-FDA officials carry out routine inspections of imported goods at retail stores and outlets to ensure that labeling regulations are followed.
 There are no exceptions to the labeling regulations.
-Failure to comply with the labeling regulations will compel the FDA to prohibit the importation, distribution, sale or use of any food product, temporarily or permanently, as well as against any product of a particular company for non-compliance.
-As a past example, one of the leading retail shops in Accra was ordered by the FDA to remove a consignment of vegetable oil from their shelves that had 'no cholesterol' on the label.
+Failure to comply with the labeling regulations will compel the G-FDA to prohibit the importation, distribution, sale, or use of any food product, temporarily or permanently, as well as against any product of a particular company for non-compliance.
+For further information, please review G-FDA's general labelling requirement guidelines on labeling pre-packaged foods.